-We describe on the site the so-called "Scrum practitioner certifications" of the Scrum Alliance: CSM, CSPO, CSD, CSP.
+We describe the so-called "Scrum practitioner certifications" of the Scrum Alliance: CSM, CSPO, CSD, CSP.

 Certified ScrumMaster (CSM)

 There are two ways to earn the CSM certificate.

 - To earn your CSM certificate, you must take a CSM course from a Certified Scrum Trainer and demonstrate your progress through our online CSM test.

 - Effective January 1, 2014, Certified Enterprise Coaches may recommend ‘coachees’ the opportunity to bypass the Certified ScrumMaster course and proceed directly to the online certification test.
 This pilot program supports qualified individuals by expediting their Certified ScrumMaster certification as a result of receiving coaching.